Contact Rachel at firstname.lastname@example.org

 Previously, Rachel anchored and reported for FOX17 in Nashville, Tennessee.
-She covered several major stories, including anchoring four hours wall-to-wall, unscripted, after the Christmas Day RV explosion.
+She covered several major stories, including anchoring 4 hours wall-to-wall, unscripted, after the Christmas Day RV explosion.
 After anchoring, she hit the field for live shot after live shot over the next 36 hours.
-Rachel also covered NASCAR’s return to Middle Tennessee for the first time in almost 40 years, and reported from the field for multi-day, wall-to-wall coverage of the deadliest tornado Nashville’s seen in decades, earning an Emmy Award for her work.
+Rachel also covered NASCAR’s return to Middle Tennessee for the first time in almost 40 years, and reported from the field for multi-day, wall-to-wall coverage of the deadliest tornado Nashville’s seen in decades, earning an Emmy nomination for her work.

 Previously, Rachel was a morning reporter for FOX17, as part of their 5-hour morning broadcast.
 She covered several stories each morning over a span of 10 live shots daily.